Mouse over the image and scroll to zoom in and out, or use the blue buttons that appear in the lower right corner of the image.

 The Ring Nebula is a well-known planetary nebula, the glowing remains of a Sun-like star.
 The tiny white dot in the center of the nebula is the star's hot core, called a white dwarf.

-The nebula is about 2,000 light-years away in the constellation Lyra.
-The structure measures roughly one light-year across.
+The Ring Nebula is about 2,000 light-years away in the constellation Lyra.